sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ![Error 5](/images/Error5.PNG)

 This issue happens if the build artifacts created are not of the right resoruce type which is expected by the deployment task.
+Check if the build artifacts are generating the right resource types which the deployment taks is expecting.
+For example , the build artifact could be producing a azure dafa factory pipeline rather than a workspace pipeline , which are closely related but not the same.